mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 ```math
   \mathbf x_m^{(\nu)} = \mathbf x_m^{(\nu-1)} + \mathbf \Delta \mathbf x_m^{(\nu-1)}.
 ```
-Again, it is important to note that only the the voltage magnitudes of PQ buses are updated, while the vector of bus voltage magnitude for all buses is stored:
+Again, it is important to note that only the the voltage magnitudes of demand buses are updated, while the vector of bus voltage magnitude for all buses is stored:
 ```@repl PowerFlowSolution
 𝐕 = result.bus.voltage.magnitude
 ```

 ---

 ## [Gauss-Seidel Method](@id gaussSeidel)
 By defining the complex current injection at bus ``i \in \mathcal{N}`` as: